 Hohe Tauern National Park, Austria

 Located in the Austrian Alps, Hohe Tauern National Park is the largest protected area in the Alps.
 It’s covering over 1,800 square kilometers of towering peaks, glacier-fed valleys, and alpine meadows.
 The UNESCO Biosphere Reserve is a place where different ecosystems thrive and where you can find amazing wildlife such as ibex, chamois, and golden eagles.
-Visitors to Hohe Tauern can explore a network of hiking trails, visit picturesque mountain villages, and learn about the park’s rich cultural heritage.
+Visitors to the Hohe Tauern can explore a network of hiking trails, visit picturesque mountain villages, and learn about the park’s rich cultural heritage.
 Conservation efforts in Hohe Tauern focus on preserving its fragile alpine ecosystems and promoting sustainable tourism practices that respect nature and local traditions.

 Picos de Europa National Park, Spain